Find out which countries are welcoming US tourists back - KRDO

 Namibia

-US citizens can visit the desert nation of Namibia, which requires a negative Covid-19 PCR test result that’s not older than seven days.
+UPDATE: US citizens can visit the desert nation of Namibia, which requires a negative Covid-19 PCR test result that’s not older than seven days.
 If the test is older than seven days, you’ll be tested and placed in quarantine at your own expense as you await the results.
+The US Embassy warns reliable testing in the 72-hour window for your return is not currently available.

 Nicaragua

-Note: UPDATE: This British territory in the Caribbean is accepting US visitors.
-You must be preapproved; click here to start the process and read up on extensive Covid-19 testing requirements, including the specific type of test you must get, as well as mandatory quarantine and insurance.
-The US Embassy warns test results might take longer than 72 hours to receive.
-UPDATE: US travelers 12 and older to Antigua and Barbuda arriving by air must present a negative Covid-19-RT-PCR (real time polymerase chain reaction) test result, using a nasopharyngeal or oropharyngeal swab.
-It must be taken within seven days of the flight, according to the country’s tourism website.